SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 *If you need a tool to explore the DB, you can try 'DB Browser for SQLITE' for Windows Desktop*

+### Notification System

+Starting from demo3 the application implements a notification system by email.
+Since the users in the database are using fake emails but with a real domain `polito.it`, we couldn't use the aforementioned email to actual sending notification, instead, we use a single real `gmail.com` address for each type of user in which all the emails will be received and another account for the system to send the emails.

+- `thesismanagementnoreply@gmail.com`: the address that the application uses to send emails.
+- `thesismanagementstudent@gmail.com`: the address in which we receive the emails for any student.
+- `thesismanagementteacher@gmail.com`: the address in which we receive the emails for any teacher.

+The email server is realized using a popular js library for express, `nodemailer` and uses SMTP protocol along side the "Password App" authentication configured in the system google account.

+- DEMO 3: a notification is sent to the student when a professor takes a decision about his application.

 ## Useful ideas and future development needs
 ### Update get thesis proposals